How to redirect a domain: 2 easy methods

 Method 1: How to redirect a domain using cPanel

 Firstly, access your cPanel control panel.
-Scroll a bit, until you find the option redirects, which is located under the Domains section.
+Scroll a bit, until you find the option redirects, which is located under the Domains section. cPanel have full support for domain redirections.

 Then, you will reach the domain redirect configuration page.